 Start by sawing around the perimeter of the flooring, chipping away the concrete, and laying perforated pipes in the hole.
 The job of the perforated pipe is to drain the water into a collection tank located at the lowest point of the basement, where a sump pump sends the water out of the building.

 An interior drainage system is one of the cleanest and less troublesome ways of keeping your basement dry.
-It is also the best option an exterior drainage system would ruin your landscaping.
+It is also the best option as an exterior drainage system would ruin your landscaping.

 8. Waterproofing the walls